 During the first three weeks of class, we will be covering fundamental ethical concepts and theories, and we will be applying that material throughout the rest of the semester.
-To help ensure that students have a firm grasp of the basics, there will be an exam in Week 4, administered in class on Thursday, September 15th.
+To help ensure that students have a firm grasp of the basics, there will be an exam in Week 4, administered in class on Thursday, September 14th.
 The format of the exam will be a combination of multiple choice and true/false questions.
+There will be an in-class review session for the final exam on Tuesday, September 12th.